 - Wear long sleeves, long pants, and sturdy shoes while assessing the damage.

 - If you haven't lost power but smell something burning, see frayed or sparking wires, or suspect a gas leak, turn off the main circuit breaker, turn off the natural gas supply, and remove propane tanks.

 - If anyone is trapped, have them cover their mouth with clothing to avoid breathing dust.
 Instead of shouting, have them try to send a text, bang on a pipe or wall, or use a whistle.

 - Stay away from downed power lines and unstable structures.
 Contact authorities to report both.

-- Be aware of insurance scammers!
+- Be aware of insurance scammers following a severe weather event.
 Avoid drive-by repair solicitations.

 - Do not drive through any water crossing a roadway- a few inches of moving water can move a car.
 Avoid this dangerous drowning risk!